flyteorg/flyteidl/gen/pb-protodoc/flyteidl/admin/node_execution.proto.rst

 .. _api_field_flyteidl.admin.NodeExecutionGetDataResponse.full_inputs:

 full_inputs
-  (:ref:`flyteidl.core.LiteralMap <api_msg_flyteidl.core.LiteralMap>`) Optional, full_inputs will only be populated if the request specified for full data to be returned
+  (:ref:`flyteidl.core.LiteralMap <api_msg_flyteidl.core.LiteralMap>`) Optional, full_inputs will only be populated if they are small enough to be returned

 .. _api_field_flyteidl.admin.NodeExecutionGetDataResponse.full_outputs:

 full_outputs
-  (:ref:`flyteidl.core.LiteralMap <api_msg_flyteidl.core.LiteralMap>`) Optional, full_outputs will only be populated if the request specified for full data to be returned
+  (:ref:`flyteidl.core.LiteralMap <api_msg_flyteidl.core.LiteralMap>`) Optional, full_outputs will only be populated if they are small enough to be returned